OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Associating function names with JSON metadata

-As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to form a complete, working function.
-Additionally, you must associate the name of the function in the script file to the id listed in the JSON file.
+As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to form a complete function.
+For a function to work properly, you'll need to bind the name of the function in the script file to the id listed in the JSON file.
+This process is called association and you should make a note to include associations at the end of your JavaScript code files; otherwise, your functions will not work.

 For example, the following code sample defines the custom function `add` and then associates the function `add` with the object in the JSON metadata file where the value of the `id` property is **ADD**.